 Plot Location: Section 11, Lot 20

 Samuel Sloan was one of four children born to William and Mary Kirkwood Sloan in Chester County, Pennsylvania.
-At a young age, Samuel apprenticed as a carpenter and achieved the position of journeyman carpenter at age 18.
-Sometime in the 1830s he moved to Philadelphia where he worked building cellblocks at Eastern State Penitentiary (construction of the original prison was completed in 1836).
+At a young age, he apprenticed as a carpenter and achieved the position of journeyman carpenter at age 18.
+Sometime in the 1830s he moved to Philadelphia where he worked building cellblocks at Eastern State Penitentiary.
+Construction of the original prison was completed in 1836.

 The Panic of 1857 caused bank failures, factory shutdowns, unemployment, and construction stoppages which meant a drop in Samuel’s business.
 This was followed by the Civil War which impacted architectural design and building when many large projects were brought to a halt.

-Samuel has been credited for architectural work not only in Philadelphia and Pennsylvania but in many other states like Ohio, Delaware, New Jersey, Alabama, Mississippi, Virginia and the Carolinas.
+Samuel has been credited for architectural work not only locally but in Ohio, Alabama, Mississippi, Virginia and the Carolinas.
 After designing the much needed Western State Asylum for the Insane in North Carolina, his popularity in that state grew and other commissions followed.

 In 1883, Samuel moved to North Carolina and opened an office in Raleigh.
 Just a year later, he passed away from heat prostration after extended exposure to the southern summer sun.
-Six months later his casket was brought to Philadelphia and buried here on February 4, 1885.
+Six months later he was buried here at Mount Moriah.
 He had been married for 41 years, had four children and three grandchildren.

 Support the Friends of Mount Moriah